arifein/arifein.github.io/_pages/publications.md

 {% endfor %}
 -->

-\* denotes equally contributing authors
+\* denotes equally contributing authors.

-OA pdf refers to Open Access PDF, when journal version is paywalled
+OA pdf refers to Open Access PDF, when journal version is paywalled.

 **Submitted or in review**